 I graduated cum laude from Muhlenberg College with a double-major in Psychology and Spanish, and with a concentration in Sociology.
 I became interested in disparities in mental health research while writing a thesis under the mentorship of Dr. Kate Richmond, examining the impact of teenage pregnancy on low-income African American women, with a focus on the intersections of race, class, and gender in the lives of these women.
 For the past two years, I have been working as a research assistant in Dr. Yuval Neria’s trauma and PTSD program at New York State Psychiatric Institute/Columbia Medical Center on a study investigating biological markers of posttraumatic stress disorder before and after prolonged exposure therapy.
 I have also been working as a counselor on Dr. Judy Rabkin’s study, examining the effectiveness of armodafanil and supportive counseling/behavioral activation therapy for HIV positive patients who want to return to work but are hindered by fatigue.
 Living and working in Washington Heights, New York, an area with a strong Latino/a presence, has greatly influenced my interest in Latino/a communities.
 I am particularly interested in the role of families and social support with regard to serious mental illness.
 I am looking so forward to contributing to this important field of work and to live in Puebla for the summer.

 I was born and raised in the Dominican Republic, where I started my career in the mental health field.
-I completed a B.A. in Organizational Psychology at the Póntifica Universidad Católica Madre y Maestra in the Dominican Republic and a Masters in Rehabilitation Counseling from Hunter College in New York.
-For the past five years, I was a Research Coordinator for the Center of Excellence for Cultural Competence at the New York State Psychiatry Institute-Columbia University conducting mental health services research.
-Under the supervision of Dr. Roberto Lewis-Fernández, I learned to develop and implement culturally competent interventions for diverse populations by working on multiple projects and undertaking various roles.
-I also led the coordination of the DSM-5 Cultural Formulation Interview (CFI) Field Trial, an international collaboration with 13 sites.
-My research interests are centered around adapting evidence-based practices and interventions for racially and culturally diverse populations with serious mental illness.
+I completed a BA in Organizational Psychology at the Póntificia Universidad Católica Madre y Maestra and a MSEd in Rehabilitation Counseling at Hunter College.
+For the past five years, I was a Research Coordinator for the Center of Excellence for Cultural Competence at the New York State Psychiatry Institute/Columbia University, where I conducted mental health services research.
+Under the supervision of Dr. Roberto Lewis-Fernández, I learned to develop and implement culturally competent interventions for diverse populations.
+Through this work, I coordinated the DSM-5 Cultural Formulation Interview (CFI) Field Trial.
+My research interests are centered around adapting evidence-based practices and interventions for diverse populations with serious mental illness.
 I am interested in examining the role of cultural factors in treatment adherence, retention and diagnostic accuracy.
 Presently, I am in the first-year of my doctoral program in Clinical Psychology at the University of Central Florida.
-For my master’s thesis, I am assessing the validity and applicability of a quality of life measurement for use with Latinos residing in the United States and Latin America.
 At heart, I am a community-oriented person with a passion for research and advocacy.
-Currently, I am a board member of the Dominican Women’s Development Center, a non-profit organization located in New York.
-From 2009-2013, I was an adjunct faculty at John Jay College for Criminal Justice, Department of Latin American and Latinos/as Studies.
 I am fortunate to be able to participate in the 2014 NIH/MHIRT Program.
-I look forward to an enriched research experience targeted at reducing disparities in Latino mental health in the United States and across the border in Mexico.
+I look forward to an enriched research experience targeted at reducing disparities in Latino mental health in the United States and across the border in Mexico..

 I am a senior at the University of California, Los Angles completing my Bachelor’s degree in Psychology and minor in Applied Developmental Psychology.
 Under the guidance of Dr. Denise Chavira, I completed my senior thesis examining predictors of somatic symptomology among Latino adolescents.
 Additionally, I have been involved in various research projects concerning anxiety disorders and treatment efficacy.
 Through these experiences, I have developed a research interest in the roles of family and culture in the treatment of anxiety and mood disorders.
 My hopes are to continue these interests through a clinical psychology graduate program and contribute to the development of culturally-sensitive and effective treatment for minority populations.
 I am incredibly grateful for the opportunity to learn more about these issues through the MHIRT program and am very excited to be part of a team interested in exploring and addressing these issues as well.